Dating someone a little…odd?

 Freedom Is in Our Hands

+These nutters knock on many, many, many doors… Any door.
+Every door.
 Anyone a sociopath encounters is a potential target, that’s a hard-cold fact.
-Whether you’ve been calling them a narcissist or you are looking at the idea that you’re dating a sociopath, don’t let anyone – including yourself – tell you that this was caused by something about you.
+Whether you’ve been calling them a “narcissist” or you are looking at the idea that you’re dating a sociopath, don’t let anyone, including yourself, tell you that this was caused by something about you.

-This happens for one reason only; this occurs because predators exist.
-Parasites exist.
-And they find us because we’re gorgeous normal humans who are breathing.
+This happens for one reason only: Because parasitic predators exist.
+And they approach us, make efforts to hook us in, and hijack our lives because we’re gorgeous normal humans.

-And the good news is, you can get out.
-You can restore your life if you keep on looking for answers. – The kind of answers that leave no blame or fault or reason based on “lack” of something or other at your feet.
-Accept nothing less.
+The good news is, you can get out.
+We end it, they do not.
+You can restore your life if you keep on looking for answers.
+The kind of answers that leave no blame or fault or reason based on “lack” of something in your character.
+This did not happen because of any particular or specific thing about you as an individual.
+You get to be who you are.

 Wanting more answers?